List of Fist of the North Star characters: Cassandra

-The Dungeon of Cassandra (カサンドラ, Kasandora), also known as the City of Wailing Demons, was originally under the control of the Dragon Emperor as means to ward off intruders until Raoh took over, turning into a prison city where many of his enemies are locked-up, mainly rival martial artists who were forced to give up their martial art secrets to Ken-oh.
+The Dungeon of Cassandra (カサンドラ, Kasandora), also known as the City of Wailing Demons, was originally under the control of the Dragon Emperor as means to ward off intruders until Raoh took over, turning into a prison city where many of his enemies are locked-up, mainly rival martial artists who were forced to give up their martial art secrets to Kenoh.
 The dungeon is run by Uighur, the Warden (ウイグル獄長, Uiguru Gokuchō), a giant in viking armor who Raoh gave the position to after expressing his interest in the legend Uighur wishes to make for himself.
 Uighur is master of a Taishan fighting style involving the use of whips and his special technique is a powerful shoulder tackle called the "Mongolian Dominator" (蒙古覇極道, Mōko Hakyokudō).
 The gatekeepers of Cassandra, Raiga (ライガ) and Fūga (フウガ), are the twin successors of the (二神風雷拳, Nishin Fūraiken) style.
 The twins are honorable warriors whose younger brother, Mitsu, is being kept hostage by Uighur and his men.
 Kenshiro, Rei and Mamiya head to Cassandra to rescue Toki, who is being kept prisoner there.
 Eventually, Uighur is killed by Kenshiro who frees Toki and the other prisoners in Cassandra.

 Uighur appears in the 1986 movie as a public executioner and the second-in-command in Raoh's army, who is killed by Rei.

-Ken-oh's army
+Kenoh's army

-Beginning with the Cassandra arc, Kenshiro and his allies faces against Ken-oh's numerous minions thorough their campaign against the conqueror.
-These include Ken-oh's Royal Guards at Cassandra, led by the Arabian swordsmen Zarqa and Qasim; the Ken-oh Transformation Attack Squad, led by a man posing as an old woman named Dekai Baba; the Ken-oh Invasion Squad, led by the fire-breather Gallon; the Dog Master Galf, who controls Medicine City; Gonzu, A cruel record holder in Human Hammer Throw; the arabic-looking swordmaster Jemoni; Hiruka, a Taizan Yōken master who challenges Fudoh; and Jadow, a biker (among others).
+Beginning with the Cassandra arc, Kenshiro and his allies faces against Kenoh's numerous minions thorough their campaign against the conqueror.
+These include Kenoh's Royal Guards at Cassandra, led by the Arabian swordsmen Zarqa and Qasim; the Kenoh Transformation Attack Squad, led by a man posing as an old woman named Dekai Baba; the Kenoh Invasion Squad, led by the fire-breather Gallon; the Dog Master Galf, who controls Medicine City; Gonzu, A cruel record holder in Human Hammer Throw; the arabic-looking swordmaster Jemoni; Hiruka, a Taizan Yōken master who challenges Fudo; and Jadow, a biker (among others).